If you are grieving...

 To elaborate:

 But oddly enough, we can do this to ourselves too.
 It's human nature to compare ourselves to others or think about the "right" way to do something or "what's normal."
-But it's a trap and a lie, because this is your journey, nobody else's.
+It's a trap and a lie, because this is your journey, nobody else's.
 It's as unique as you and the person you lost.
 Yes, that includes others who are mourning the same person or had the same type of loss.
 They aren't you.
-Only you can ultimately figure out how to deal with this, so try not to fall into that trap and worry about being "normal," because there's no such thing.
-Or maybe a better way to put it is that it's ALL "normal."
+Only you can ultimately figure out how to deal with this, so try not to fall into this and worry about being "normal," because there's no such thing.

-Also, try not to worry about being unsure what to do or how.
-Again, that's normal.
-Just allow it to unfold as time goes on; you'll figure it out as you go.
+Also, try not to worry about being unsure of what to do or how.
+Just allow it to unfold in its own way as time goes on; you'll figure it out as you go.
 Let it be whatever it is.
 And I know this is a cliché, but it's true: take it a day at a time (if necessary, even an hour at a time)....which leads me to my next point:

 3. MOST PEOPLE ARE GENERALLY CLUELESS ABOUT HOW TO RESPOND...AND MAY ACT REALLY STUPIDLY.
-You wouldn't believe the stories I've heard of the ignorant, even hurtful stupid things people have said to people grieving (or maybe you would, if you've experienced it) like "aren't you over it yet?"
+You wouldn't believe the stories I've heard of the ignorant, even hurtful stupid things people have said to someone grieving (or maybe you would, if you've experienced it) like "aren't you over it yet?"
 Wow - really?
 Or they are so ignorant about what to say or do, so they say and do nothing.
-(This happened to me was even worse.)
-I get more into this on the next page, but for now, I'll just say while it's understandable that you'd be angry or hurt if this happens, try to keep their intent in mind.
-Most mean well.
-I'm not excusing them for saying something dumb, but our society has become so cowardly and ignorant about facing death that many people are so totally unnerved about it that they treat it like a plague, shying away from anyone touched by it.
+(This happened to me and in my opinion was even worse.)
+I get more into this on the next page, but for now, I'll just say while it's understandable that you'd be angry or hurt if this happens, try to keep their intent in mind; they mean well.
+I'm not excusing them for saying something dumb, but our society has become so cowardly and ignorant about facing death that many people are so unnerved about it that they treat it like a plague, shying away from anyone touched by it.
 Again, not excusing them, but keep in mind that it's all at least partly human nature before you say something you might regret.

 4. IF POSSIBLE, TRY NOT TO MAKE ANY DRASTIC, "BIG" MOVES FOR AT LEAST ABOUT A YEAR.
 This generally applies more to losses at a younger age, but can apply to anyone.
 Unless you have to, don't move out of town, sell the house, get back into a relationship, or make similarly big moves if you can help it.
 The reason is simple: your mind is a jumble and your emotional state chaotic; that's not exactly the frame of mind to be in for important decisions.
 This gets back to # 2: give yourself time.